anelook/apache-kafka-clickhouse-demo/README.rst

     ENGINE = MergeTree
     ORDER BY timestamp

-3. Create materialised view to establish connection with ClickHouse Kafka Engine:
+3. Create materialised view to establish connection between the Kafka Engine and the destination table:

 .. code:: sql